GhAc-2017/TeaCoffeeMachine/Readme.md

 * It can queue up all the beverage making requests from the input and tries to create the beverages with the help of central inventory management system

-* Feature to add new ingredient in our Inventory & add new Beverage Requests at any time is given.
+* The system has Features to add new ingredient in our Inventory & add new Beverage Requests at any time.

-* Importance has been given to thread safety such that no two drinks use same ingredient.
+* Thread safety is taken care of, such that no two drinks use same ingredient.
 ```

 # Testcases